-This paper uses a CGE-OLG model with macroeconomic risks to study the welfare effects of pension reform.
+This paper study the welfare effects of pension reform in a CGE-OLG model with macroeconomic risks.
 The macroeconomic risks distinguished are investment return risk and labour productivity risk.
-In the absence of a market for productivity risk, public pensions that are linked to wages have an independent value added, as they offer an implicit asset that is not available in the market.
+In the absence of a market for productivity risk, public pensions that are linked to wages have added value, as they offer an implicit asset that is not available in the market.
+However, the pension system need not match the demand from the market: the pension system may be too large, the link between pension benefits and the macroeconomic state need not be optimal, or contributions may be levied in a suboptimal way.